Sparse bounds for maximal triangle and bilinear spherical averaging operators: Introduction

 In Section \ref{secWeight} it is shown, as in \cite{RSS}, that extrapolation results can be applied to obtain a range of weighted bounds for $\llac$ and $\lful$ from the bounds in Theorems \ref{thm01} and \ref{thm02}, including bounds in the quasi-Banach range.
 In particular this extrapolation applies to the sparse bounds for maximal versions of the operators $T_t$ and $B_t$.

 While working on the current version of this paper the authors became aware of recent work by Borges, Foster, Ou, Pipher, and Zhou \cite{BFOPZ} which achieves a significantly expanded range of sparse bounds for the bilinear spherical maximal function.
-By working more directly with the operator they are able to obtain bounds in a wider range of dimensions, going all the way down to $d\geq 2$.
+By working more directly with the operator they are able to obtain bounds in a wider range of dimensions, going all the way down to $d\geq 2$ for $\bful$ and to $d=1$ for $\blac$.
 Further, in an exciting development they are able to eliminate the condition $p,q \leq r$ from the range indices $(p,q,r)$ for which sparse bounds are established, which is in stark contrast to our general bounds as well as the bounds obtained in \cite{RSS}.
+Even more recently, after doing revisions on the paper Borges, Foster, and Ou \cite{BFO25} were able to obtain sparse domination for $\tlac$ when $d\geq 5$, which is a significant improvement on the dimensional threshold.